 The bureaus use credit scoring models to turn your credit report into a three-digit score that indicates your creditworthiness.

 Currently, the three major credit bureaus use two main models: FICO and VantageScore.
 This means that you can have both VantageScore scores and FICO scores from each bureau, and lenders can choose which model they’d like to use.
-Currently, most lenders — around 90 percent — use FICO scores, while roughly 10 percent use VantageScore.
+Currently, most lenders — around 90% — use FICO scores, while roughly 10% use VantageScore.

 And these models are just the most popular ones in use.
 There are other models out there that lenders use, including ones they’ve created themselves.

 3. Each scoring model can have multiple variations.